sait-its/sait-its.github.io/cprg-217/unit-04-slides.md

 ---

+### systemd

+- **systemd** is a suite of basic building blocks for a Linux system.
+It provides a system and service manager that runs as PID 1 and starts the rest of the system.
+- It is responsible for initializing the system, managing system processes, and controlling services (also known as "**units**") during boot, runtime, and shutdown.
+- **systemd** has become the default init system for many major Linux distributions.

+---

+### systemd - Key Concepts

+- **Unit:** The basic object that systemd manages.
+Units can represent services, sockets, devices, mount points, and more.
+Common unit types:
+    - `.service` — a system service
+    - `.socket` — a socket for inter-process communication
+    - `.target` — a group of units
+    - `.mount` — a file system mount point

+---

+### systemd - Key Concepts

+- Once the kernel loads `systemd`, `systemd` takes over and starts the other system services that are required to bring the system up and running.
+- This includes services such as networking service, the login manager, etc.
+- Once all the services are started, your system is ready to use and the login manager displays.
+You can now log in and start using the system.

+---

+### systemd unit Files Locations

+- `/usr/lib/systemd/system/` - unit files distributed with installed packages.
+- `/run/systemd/system/` - unit files created at run time.
+- `/etc/systemd/system/` - unit files created by using the systemctl enable command as well as unit files added for extending a service.

+---

+### Viewing `systemd` information

+- The `systemctl` command is used to examine and control the state of `systemd` and service manager.
+- `systemctl list-units` lists the `systemd` units.
+Optional arguments:
+  - `--state=running` to show the active units
+  - `--type=service` to show the exited and active units.

+---

+###  Managing `systemd` Services

+- `systemctl status SERVICE` - Checks the status of the specific service.
+- `systemctl show SERVICE` - Displays the service information.
+- `systemctl start SERVICE` - Start system service in the current session.
+Root access required.
+- `systemctl stop SERVICE` - Stop a system service in the current session.
+Root access required.

+---

+###  Managing `systemd` Services

+- `systemctl restart SERVICE` - Restart system service in the current session.
+  - Stop the selected service unit in the current session and immediately start it again.
+  - Restart a service unit only if the corresponding service is already running.
+  - Reload configuration of a system service without interrupting its execution.

+---

+###  Managing `systemd` Services

+- `systemctl enable SERVICE` - Enable a service to start automatically at boot.
+- Optionally, pass the `--now` option to the command to also start the unit right now.

+---

 ### Key Takeaways

 - `/etc/passwd` stores basic user account information.
 - `/etc/group` contains information about system groups and their members.
 - `/proc/cpuinfo` provides real-time details about the system’s CPU(s).
 - `/proc/meminfo` displays current memory usage statistics.

+---

+### Key Takeaways

+- **systemd** is the standard service and system manager for many Linux distributions, enabling reliable and parallelized service management.
+- Services are defined as unit files (typically with a `.service` extension), specifying how and when they run.
+- The `systemctl` command is the main tool for starting, stopping, enabling, and checking the status of services.

 ---